 The Fox and The Hound (1981)

 Friendship knows no bounds in The Fox and The Hound.
-An orphaned fox, Tod, and a hound puppy, Cooper, who should be sworn enemies, actually become best friends.
+An orphaned fox, Tod, and a hound puppy, Copper, who should be sworn enemies, actually become best friends.
 They run through the woods, laughing and playing without a care in the world.
-But Cooper’s owner doesn’t like that and confines Cooper, trying to force him to be a hunting dog.
+But Copper’s owner doesn’t like that and confines Copper, trying to force him to be a hunting dog.
 As the two grow up, they must realize their place in nature and their bond is challenged.
 It is a heartbreaking story about fighting back against societal expectations in the name of friendship.

 Oliver & Company (1988)